-Miyetti Allah Cattle Breeders protest against anti-grazing bill - Nigeria Today
+Miyetti Allah Cattle Breeders Protest Against Anti-grazing Bill - Nigeria Today

-Members of the Miyetti Allah Cattle Breeders Association of Nigeria yesterday stormed the Taraba State House of Assembly in protest against a pending anti-grazing bill.
+Members of the Miyetti Allah Cattle Breeders Association of Nigeria yesterday stormed the Taraba State House of Assembly in protest against a pending anti-grazing bill, The Guardian reports.

 The peaceful protest started from the Ministry of Works to the assembly complex, where the Speaker, Peter Abel Diah received them.